Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Benefit from increased speed and agility**

-Question 39

-_A company needs to use a load balancer that can serve traffic at the TCP and UDP layers.
+_Q39: A company needs to use a load balancer that can serve traffic at the TCP and UDP layers.
 Additionally, it needs to handle millions of requests per second at very low latencies.
 Which load balancer should they use?_

 **Network Load Balancer**

-Question 40
+> Network Load Balancer is best suited for load balancing of Transmission Control Protocol (TCP), User Datagram Protocol (UDP), and Transport Layer Security (TLS) traffic where extreme performance is required.
+Operating at the connection level (Layer 4), Network Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) and is capable of handling millions of requests per second while maintaining ultra-low latencies

-_You need to allow IPv4 resources in a private subnet to connect to services outside your VPC, but you can't allow external services to initiate a connection with those private IPv4 resources.
+_Q40: You need to allow IPv4 resources in a private subnet to connect to services outside your VPC, but you can't allow external services to initiate a connection with those private IPv4 resources.
 Which of the following must be present to enable this access?_

 **NAT gateway**

-Question 41
+> A NAT gateway is required to allow resources in a private subnet to access the internet

-You are a Systems Administrator who has just started adding IAM users to your company’s AWS account.
-However, you worry that the users will not create passwords strong enough to prevent unauthorized access. _What is the most reliable way to ensure that users are using strong passwords?_
+_Q41: You are a Systems Administrator who has just started adding IAM users to your company’s AWS account.
+However, you worry that the users will not create passwords strong enough to prevent unauthorized access.
+What is the most reliable way to ensure that users are using strong passwords?_

 **Apply an IAM password policy to ensure users create appropriately strong passwords**.

-Question 42
+> Use Identity and Access Management (IAM) to apply an IAM password policy.
+While awareness and training are critical to developing good security practices, the most reliable option is to use an IAM password policy, which won't allow users to use lower-strength passwords

-Broadly speaking, as a customer of AWS, you are responsible for:
+_Q42: Broadly speaking, as a customer of AWS, you are responsible for:_

-Security IN the Cloud
+**Security IN the Cloud**

-Question 43

-You just had a Data Analyst join the company, and you have been tasked with creating a new IAM user accordingly.
-Although the user has received all the necessary credentials, _she realized that she cannot perform any Amazon RDS actions on the Clients table.
+_Q43: You just had a Data Analyst join the company, and you have been tasked with creating a new IAM user accordingly.
+Although the user has received all the necessary credentials, she realized that she cannot perform any Amazon RDS actions on the Clients table.
 Which of the following are possible solutions to this issue?_
 (Choose 2)

-- Create an **identity-based policy**
+- **Create an identity-based policy**
+> By default, an IAM user can’t access anything in the AWS account.
+So, the inability to perform the RDS actions on the Clients table is not a technical or password issue.
+To grant access, you would need to create an identity-based policy.
+However, if there is a group in the account with the permission policy that will grant such access, you can add the user to that group instead
-- Add the user to the group that has the **necessary permission policy**
+- **Add the user to the group that has the necessary permission policy**

-Question 44

-You have a MySQL database that you want to migrate to the cloud, and you need it to be significantly faster there.
+_Q44: You have a MySQL database that you want to migrate to the cloud, and you need it to be significantly faster there.
 You are looking for a speed increase up to 5 times the current performance.
-Which AWS offering could you use?
+Which AWS offering could you use?_

 **Amazon Aurora**

-Question 45
+> Aurora is a relational database compatible with MySQL and PostgreSQL that was created by AWS

-A company is using Trusted Advisor to ensure they are following AWS best practices. _What real-time guidance does Trusted Advisor provide?_
+_Q45: A company is using Trusted Advisor to ensure they are following AWS best practices.
+What real-time guidance does Trusted Advisor provide?_
 (Choose 3)

 - **Open-access permissions for S3 buckets**
+> Trusted Advisor checks Amazon S3 buckets for open-access permissions, which allow anyone to access the bucket's contents.
+It also checks for bucket policies that might override these permissions, giving unintended users access to the bucket.
 - **Low utilization on EC2 instances**
+> Trusted Advisor checks this for all customers
 - **Exposed access keys**

-Question 46
+> Trusted Advisor checks this for Enterprise and Business Support customers.

-Which of the following are focuses of the _performance efficiency pillar of the Well-Architected Framework?_
+_Q46: Which of the following are focuses of the performance efficiency pillar of the Well-Architected Framework?_
 (Choose 2)

 - Use a **serverless architecture** first.
 - Use **multi-region deployments**.

-Question 47

-What is the maximum number of objects you can store in S3 per AWS account?
+_Q47: What is the maximum number of objects you can store in S3 per AWS account?_

-Question 48
+**Unlimited**

+> You can store an essentially unlimited number of objects in S3 - either in a single bucket or across multiple in your account

-Which are focuses of the security pillar of the Well-Architected Framework?
+_Q48: Which are focuses of the security pillar of the Well-Architected Framework?_
 (Choose 2)

-- Track who did what and when
+- **Track who did what and when**
-- Assign only the least privilege required
+- Assign **only the least privilege required**

-Question 49

-A small company has purchased a new system which they want to deploy in the AWS Cloud _but does not have anyone with the required AWS skill set to perform the deployment.
+_Q49: A small company has purchased a new system which they want to deploy in the AWS Cloud but does not have anyone with the required AWS skill set to perform the deployment.
 Which service can help with this?_

 **AWS Partner Network (APN) Consulting Partners**

-Question 50
+> APN Consulting Partners include professional services organizations like system integrators, strategic consultancies, agencies, managed service providers (MSPs), and value-added resellers.
+In this case, we would engage a Consulting Partner to help us deploy a new system to the AWS Cloud.

-Which of the below are TRUE when running a database in an EC2 instance?
+_Q50: Which of the below are TRUE when running a database in an EC2 instance?_
 (Choose 3)

 - The customer is responsible for managing access to the database